11:12

 How do you argue with that?

-The only thing I could do is say,
+It's the only thing I could do.

 Well,